tpayne/devops-coord-framework/README.md

 Build Class
 -----------
-The Build class is provided to control your build process and has the following methods...
+The Build class is provided to control your build process and has the following methods: -

 >| Method | Description |
 >| ------ | ----------- |